Wenzel/oswatcher/README.md

-The core of `OSWatcher` is to build a reference database about every OS releases, that is to be populated by an `extractor` in charge of capturing the various information that can be extracted from an installed operating system both online and offline, in a reproducible way.
+The core of `OSWatcher` is to build a reference database about every OS releases, that is to be populated by an `extractor` in charge of capturing the various information that can be extracted from an installed operating system, both online and offline, in a reproducible way.

 Offline: